 By reducing side spin, the XDS keeps the golf ball in the fairway and around the green, offering a full tee-to-green experience that helps lower scores and improve the quality of your round.

-A highlight among the Polara Self-Correcting product line, the XDS delivers a smoother flight that provides more consistency.
+A highlight in the Polara Self-Correcting product line, the XDS delivers a smoother flight for greater consistency.
 With an iron in hand, the XDS stays low, but with enough spin to stop quickly on the green.

 Around the greens, especially with a wedge, the XDS shines as the three-piece golf ball creates exceptional spin that checks up nicely on the putting surface.